wethinkcode/bash-rag/README.md

 # bash-rag
-Very simple GenAI RAG, using only terminal.
-This shows how simple RAG can be.
+Very simple GenAI RAG, using only terminal, showing how simple RAG can be.